observant/oada-client/FAQ.md

 # FAQ

 ## As a Client can I skip the manual Observant authentication?
 Observant is using OAuth2 protocol to authenticate Users and authorise Client (third party) access to User's data.
 Client system can't read User data unless access is explicitly granted.
-Before granting any access Observant has to authenticate User.
+Before granting any access Observant has to authenticate the User.

 ## As a Client do I need to complete the User authentication for every API request?
 After successful authentication and authorisation Observant provides 'access token' which can be used for subsequent API request.
 Client side application is responsible for storing 'access token' for later use if needed.
 For example Client application can issue API calls from background to Observant API using stored 'access token' without any interaction with the User.